dschnare/generator-mighty/Readme.md

 - Embedding CSS into the HTML document.
 - Inlining CSS via Campaigin Montior's CSS inliner tool (must have internet).
 - Bundling email(s) in ZIP archives for distribution.
-- Produce a local development verison of each email for rapid testing.
+- Producing a local development verison of each email for rapid testing.
-- Produce a testing verison of each email for testing with Eamil on Acid or Litmus.
+- Producing a testing verison of each email for testing with Eamil on Acid or Litmus.
-- Produce a production verison of each email for distribution.
+- Producing a production verison of each email for distribution.
+- [BrowserSync](http://www.browsersync.io/) integration for even faster development.

 In addition to a `gulpfile` that performs the above tasks there is a `gulp.config.js` file that exposes configuration variables for easy configuration of these tasks.

+### Tasks

+The following tasks are available to you out of the box.

+	gulp
+	gulp build

+Builds all emails in the `emails` directory.

+	gulp bundle

+Builds and bundles all emails in the `emails` directory.

+	gulp build:watch

+Builds all emails each time any source file changes (i.e styles, components or emails).
+Usefule if you are not using BrowserSync.

+	gulp serve

+Serves the mighty project at http://localhost:3000 and reloads web page each time any source file is modified. **This task requires you to install BrowserSync: `npm install browser-sync --save-dev`**

+For Windows users see this article: http://www.browsersync.io/docs/#windows-users

+	gulp compile:styles

+Compiles the LESS or SASS styles defined by `gulp.config.styles` to CSS.
+Saves to `gulp.config.compiledStyles`.

+	gulp compile:components

+Compiles all custom components defined by `gulp.config.src.components.files` to `gulp.lib`.

+	gulp compile:emails

+Compiles all emails defined by `gulp.config.src.emails.files` to `gulp.dest + '/html'`.

+	gulp lint

+Runs ESLint on all JavaScript files (emails, components and lib modules).

+	gulp update

+A convenient way to update a mighty project to the latest and greatest.
+This task will also update the global NPM module `generator-mighty`.
+This task will prompt you to replace your `gulpfile.js`, `gulp.config.js` and `package.json`. **Make backups you wish to preserve and migrate any changes you may have made prior to running this task.**

 ## Email